Groups can observe hundreds of species of birds both mid-flight and in their resting places in Virginia

 If you’re looking for more involved events to round out your Dismal Swamp experience, every spring the preserve hosts the Dismal Swamp Stomp Running Festival, which offers races for every expert level and age.
 Also held every year from December 14 through January 5 is the Audubon Christmas Bird Count.
 Birdwatchers from around the country participate in this competition to see how many birds they can hear or see during the duration of the competition.
 You can either compete from Dismal Swamp and the Chesapeake region or sign up to compete from your hometown.
 There is no expertise level or fee to join, but donations are highly recommended.
 Near the Dismal Swamp the cities of Chesapeake and Suffolk have a wide variety of accommodation and amenity options.

 The Eastern Shore of Virginia is a chain of islands situated between the Chesapeake Bay and Atlantic Ocean.
-Just minutes north of the Chesapeake Bay Bridge tunnel, this location is easily accessible to anyone living in the urban areas nearby.
+Just minutes north of the Chesapeake Bay Bridge tunnel, this location is easily accessible to anyone living in the urban areas nearby for would-be Virginia bird watchers.
 Eastern Shore is gorgeous to visit throughout the year, with its breathtaking views of the ocean and the native landscape.
-Throughout the year, birders can spot Virginia’s many shorebirds who habit this region year-round, including Black Skimmers, American Oystercatchers, Wilson’s Plovers, and Gull-billed Terns.
+Throughout the year, birders can spot Virginia’s many shorebirds who habit this region year-round, including Black Skimmers, American Oystercatchers, Wilson’s Plovers and Gull-billed Terns.

 The Eastern Shore has 22 marked locations within the park for guests to explore, and many visitors opt to visit multiple locations in one day by riding their bikes down the interconnected trails.
-Park rangers recommend the best places to visit in the park for birders are Chincoteague, Magothy Bay Natural Area Preserve, Savage Neck Dunes, and Wachapreague Interpreted Marsh View.
+Park rangers recommend the best places to visit in the park for Virginia bird watching enthusiasts are Chincoteague, Magothy Bay Natural Area Preserve, Savage Neck Dunes and Wachapreague Interpreted Marsh View.

 By Isabella Wilkes